robfatland/serverless/azure/tutorial.md

 - If you have an Azure function already: Delete it
 - Create a new Azure function from scratch per the tutorial instructions below
-- When it comes to selecting a Python interpreter for the virtual environment choose "py -3.9"
+- When it comes to selecting a Python interpreter for the virtual environment choose "py-3.9"

 <BR><BR>